Am9 guitar chords

 A-C-E-G-B

-Am9 comprises of the 1st, b3rd, 5th, b7th, and 9th notes of the diatonic root scale of A Major.
+Am9 comprises of the 1st, b3rd, 5th, b7th, and 9th notes of the A Major Scale.

 • Formula: 1 - ♭3 - 5 - ♭7 - 9